 The concern with catching the “quick” is that it encourages the quick to grow to the end of the claw and thus increasing the chances of you catching the “quick” every time.

 If you do not check your dogs claws, long claws will make your dog “place” its paws differently possibly causing pain in the older animal whilst he/she is walking as it has changed the dogs regular gait.
 Also very occasionally they will grow so much that the claw then grows into a long curve and embed themselves into the pads of your dog.
-Which is very painful.
-This would require veterinary intervention as possibly an infection may also result.
+Which is very painful (the guillotine type of nail clipper is inappropriate for an embedded claw).
+An embedded claw will require veterinary intervention as possibly an infection may also result.

 So even if you do not feel brave enough to clip your dogs claws yourself it is still important that you check your dogs claws regularly.
 Particularly if you know your dog is not having as much exercise as he/she used to have.

-An alternative to using the styptic pencil to stem the flow of blood, should you catch the quick – is to use a wet teabag!
+An alternative to using the styptic pencil to stem the flow of blood, should you catch the quick – is to use a dry teabag!